Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 Ü has operator for selection of one of two variants - ``select``.
 It consists of ``select`` keyword and a body inside ``()``.
 The body consists of a logical expression, of an expression for true value after ``?`` and of an expression after ``:`` for false value.
-It works like this: evaluate first expression (that should be of type ``bool``, then if the result is true - evaluate the second expression - else - the third.
+It works like this: evaluates first expression (that should be of ``bool`` type, then if its result is true - evaluate the second expression - else - the third.

 .. code-block:: u_spr